johnrkriter/sdk-python/README.md

 InCountry Python SDK methods raise the following Exceptions

-###
-StorageClientException

-Used for various input validation errors.
+**StorageClientException** - used for various input validation errors.
 Can be thrown by all public methods.

-###
-StorageServerException

-Thrown if SDK failed to communicate with InCountry servers or if server response validation failed.
+**StorageServerException** - thrown if SDK failed to communicate with InCountry servers or if server response validation failed.

-###
-InCryptoException

-Thrown during encryption/decryption procedures (both default and custom).
+**InCryptoException** - thrown during encryption/decryption procedures (both default and custom).
 This may be a sign of malformed/corrupt data or a wrong encryption key provided to the SDK.

-###
-StorageException

-General exception.
+**StorageException** - general exception.
 Inherited by all other exceptions

-We suggest gracefully handling all the possible exceptions.
+We suggest gracefully handling all the possible exceptions:

 ```python
 try: